makhele/HAR-to-book/README.md

 HAR-to-Book is a Python script that converts a HAR (HTTP Archive) file into a book by extracting images from the HAR file and generating a PDF document.

+## Features

+- Converts a HAR file into a book
+- Extracts images from the HAR file
+- Generates a PDF document from the extracted images

 ## How it Works

 The main.py script takes a `.har` file and creates a book from the images contained within it.
 The HAR file is a JSON file that stores all the requests made, including the images represented as Base64 strings.